the Up-Down Pattern Game

 Loose leash walking is a complex set of behaviors & conditions.
 No harness or collar will magically make your dog walk politely on a leash.
 WE have to teach this behavior!

 Keeping your dog safe and happy starts with understanding their body language.
-While they may not speak our language, dogs are always trying to communicate through their movements and expressions!
+While they may not speak our language, dogs are always trying to communicate through their movements and expressions.

-Leave It Without the Leave It
+Leave It (Without the Leave It)

 The "Leave It Without the Leave It" exercise aims to teach dogs that the presence of food is a cue to look at their person.
 This foundational skill is essential for stimulus control, a traditional "leave it" behavior, and teaching our dogs to wait for instructions instead of offering random behaviors.
 It also helps dogs learn to be calm around food.